 Many also have places to attach nursing pads, which are a necessity for nursing moms to prevent embarrassing leaks throughout the day.

 Nursing clothes also act as an intermittent wardrobe between your maternity clothes and your pre-pregnancy threads.
-It can take many months to fit back into your old clothes, and despite what you’ve heard about breastfeeding being a great weight-loss plan after pregnancy, some women’s bodies continue to hold weight until they cease nursing, reducing their likelihood of fitting into all their old clothes until their nursing months are over (source).
+It can take many months to fit back into your old clothes.
+And despite what you’ve heard about breastfeeding being a great weight-loss plan after pregnancy, some women’s bodies continue to hold weight until they cease nursing.
+This reduces their likelihood of fitting into their old clothes until their nursing months are over.

 Why Are Nursing Clothes So Expensive?

 Nursing and maternity clothes are a niche market.
-There are fewer producers of these types of clothes, so they have the luxury of charging higher prices because there aren’t as many competitors.
+There are fewer producers of these clothes, so companies have the luxury of charging higher prices because there aren’t as many competitors.

 Further, manufacturers know they can play to women’s emotions.
 Breastfeeding is a selfless decision to give your baby the absolute best, and clothing companies know that your commitment doesn’t stop at your wardrobe choices.

 Finally, nursing tops are more complicated and require more materials to produce.
-The cuts are different and more complex in order to provide modesty while breastfeeding, and the addition of nursing panels and clasps require extra material in order to construct the bras and tops.
+The cuts are different and more complex to provide modesty while breastfeeding, and the addition of nursing panels and clasps require extra materials.

 How Can I Save Money on Nursing Clothes?